 Age: 8+ Players: 3-8 Time: 20-40 minutes

-Are you looking for a quick-paced game that works great for both kids 8 and up and a group of eight players?
+Are you looking for a quick-paced game that works great for kids 8 and up and a group of eight players?
 Then check out Incan Gold.
 The goal of this game is to grab the most gems and artifacts while exploring a collapsing Incan temple.
 Each round takes you deeper into the dangerous temple where you’ll either discover treasure or danger galore.

 Part of this game’s fun is that you must decide if it’s worth pushing your luck to get more loot or fleeing with what you’ve already found to save yourself from what lurks beyond.
 The simple yet thrilling mechanics of Incan Gold do the heavy lifting and make it feel like you’re on an exciting adventure.